Distrito de La Infanta: Dissolution

 Following the end of the Philippine-American War and the establishment of American sovereignty, the new colonial administration undertook a reorganization of provincial and district boundaries.

 One such change came with the passage of Act No. 417 by the United States Philippine Commission on June 11, 1902.
 This act formally dissolved the Politico-Military Districts of Infanta, as well as the administrative separation of the Islands of Polillo.
-These areas, once semi-autonomous under the Spanish colonial system—and whose status was retained during the Revolutionary Government and the First Philippine Republic—were annexed and reverted under the jurisdiction of the Province of Tayabas (now known as Quezon Province), effective June 12, 1902.
+These areas, once semi-autonomous under the Spanish colonial system—and whose status was retained during the Revolutionary Government and the First Philippine Republic—were annexed and reverted under the jurisdiction of the Province of Tayabas (now known as Quezon Province), enacted June 12, 1902.

-Subsequently, on July 16, 1902, the civil commission approved a law changing the name of the town of Binangonan de Lampon, located in the Province of Tayabas, to Infanta.
+Subsequently, on December 16, 1902, the civil commission approved a law changing the name of the town of Binangonan de Lampon, located in the Province of Tayabas, to Infanta.